gniuk/grimedit/README.md

 ## TODO

-1. Color choose is not implemented yet.
+1. More color options, currently only red.
-2. Text edit is not perfect, and no font and font size to choose from, but it's enough to work.
+2. Mosaic.
-3. Mosaic is not implemented yet.
+3. Text edit is not perfect, and no font and font size to choose from, but currently it's enough for me.

 ## Notes